Flash in other media: Justice League Dark

 Barry Allen appears via a non-speaking cameo in Justice League Dark.

 The Lego Batman Movie

 Barry Allen appears in The Lego Batman Movie, voiced by Adam DeVine.
-He asks Batman to take a photo of himself and the other Justice League members.

 Teen Titans: The Judas Contract

-Wally West appears in Teen Titans: The Judas Contract, voiced by Jason Spisak, appearing in a flashback of how the Teen Titans first met Starfire.
+Wally West as Kid Flash appears in Teen Titans: The Judas Contract, voiced by Jason Spisak.

 The Death of Superman

 Barry Allen appears in The Death of Superman, with Christopher Gorham reprising the role.
-He first appears after Superman has dispatched Intergang, who leaves him for cleanup, with Barry annoyedly muttering he should join the Teen Titans, wondering if they have an age limit.
-He later appears in a meeting with the Justice League, and talks about his upcoming wedding with his fiancé Iris West, to which Clark asks him how he is comfortable revealing his identity to her and make her part of his life, to which Barry explains that loving someone is about trust, which encourages Clark to reveal himself as Superman to Lois Lane.
-The Flash later joins the Justice League against the rampaging Doomsday, whom viciously pummels every member of the League, even as Flash attacks him with Hawkman's mace, he is greatly injured by the monster.
-Following Superman's death at the hands of Doomsday, Flash and the other League members attend the Man of Steel's funeral.

 DC Super Heroes vs. Eagle Talon

 Barry Allen appears in DC Super Heroes vs. Eagle Talon, voiced by Daisuke Namikawa.

 Lego DC Comics Super Heroes: The Flash

-Barry Allen appears as the main protagonist in the film Lego DC Comics Super Heroes: The Flash, where James Arnold Taylor reprises his role.
+Barry Allen appears in Lego DC Comics Super Heroes: The Flash, with James Arnold Taylor reprising the role.

 Teen Titans Go!
 To the Movies

 The Flash appears in Teen Titans Go!
 To the Movies, voiced by Wil Wheaton.

 Reign of the Supermen

-Barry Allen appears Reign of the Supermen, with Christopher Gorham reprising the role.
+Barry Allen appears in Reign of the Supermen, with Christopher Gorham reprising the role.